Natasha142/My-Semester-Projects/README.md

 **Summary**: This program allows users to play an interactive choose your own adventure story.

 **Key Features**:
-- Tells a story
+- Tells a story.
-- Allows interaction
+- Allows interaction.
-- 100% accurate
+- Completely accurate 100% of the time.